richardschneider/net-ipfs-engine/PeerTalk/handshake.md

 ## Messages

-Not the messages are not displayed with the length prefix nor newline suffix.
+Note the messages are not displayed with the length prefix nor newline suffix.

 | Local (port 58584)| Remote (port 4002) |
 | ----- | ------ |